okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

 | id        | `id` of user                                                                          | URL        | String   | TRUE     |         |
 | sendEmail | Sends a deactivation email to the administrator if `true`.
 Default value is `false`. | Query      | Boolean  | FALSE    | FALSE   |

-> User deletion can also be performed asynchronously.
+> Note: You can also perform user deletion asynchronously.
 To invoke asynchronous user deletion, pass an HTTP header
 > `Prefer: respond-async` with the request.
-This header is also supported by user deactivation, which will
+This header is also supported by user deactivation, which is
-> be performed asynchronously if the delete endpoint is invoked on a user that has not been deactivated.
+> performed asynchronously if the delete endpoint is invoked on a user that hasn't been deactivated.

 ##### Response Parameters